mongodb-developer/symfony-mongodb-atlas-rentals/README.md

 # symfony-mongodb-atlas-rentals

-A sample rental booking project built with PHP Symfony and MongoDB
+A sample rental booking project built with PHP Symfony and MongoDB.
+This repository is part of the [Symfony and MongoDB Workshop](https://mongodb-developer.github.io/symfony-mongodb-rental-workshop/).

 ## Prerequisites
 [PHP Symfony](https://symfony.com/) is a modern PHP framework that makes it easy to build web applications.
 It's flexible, scalable, and easy to use.
 It's also a great way to learn PHP and web development.